AVAnnotate/documentation/pages/embeddedproject.md

 5. Select `Preview` to confirm the project displays correctly before publishing.
 6. Select `Publish` or `Update` to save the page.

+> {: .warning }
+A paid WordPress plan with hosting features enabled is required to use iframes in a Custom HTML block.

 ## Embedding in Other Platforms

 The same iframe code used to embed a project in WordPress works across most web platforms that allow custom HTML.
 Below are the steps to embed AVAnnotate projects in other common platforms.